Tutorial: Running a Baseline Analysis

 View the Tension and Compression Results

-1. Last but not least, select Tension/Compression under Result Types.
+1. Select Tension/Compression under Result Types.

 Areas on the model shown in orange are subject to tension, and areas shown in green are subject to compression.